dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 Well, it turns out a handful of looping idioms come up over and over again, such as looping over various data structures: lists, vectors, hash tables, and packages.
 Or accumulating values in various ways while looping: collecting, counting, summing, minimizing, or maximizing.
 If you need a loop to do one of these things (or several at the same time), the LOOP macro may give you an easier way to express it.

-The LOOP macro actually comes in two flavors--simple and extended.
-The simple version is as simple as can be--an infinite loop that doesn't bind any variables.
+The LOOP macro actually comes in two flavors -- simple and extended.
+The simple version is as simple as can be -- an infinite loop that doesn't bind any variables.
 The skeleton looks like this:

 ```c
 (loop body-form*)